Independence in Infinite Probabilistic Databases: Introduction

 \subsection{Organization of the Article}

-After giving the necessary preliminaries, mostly from probability and measure theory, in Section~\ref{sec:prel}, we introduce probabilistic databases (both infinite and infinite) in Section~\ref{s:relpdb}.
+After giving the necessary preliminaries in \cref{sec:prel} (with additional background material being contained in the appendix), we introduce probabilistic databases (both finite and infinite) in Section~\ref{s:relpdb}.
 Section~\ref{s:countable} contains our results on countable tuple-independent PDBs with a set semantics and generalizations such as block-independent disjoint PDBs.
-Specifically, in Subsection~\ref{ss:sp} we introduce our machinery of countable superpositions.
-Section~\ref{s:bag_instances} is devoted to countable tuple-independent PDBs with a bag semantics and to countable Poisson-PDBs.
+Specifically, in Subsection~\ref{ss:sp} we introduce countable superpositions.
+Section~\ref{s:bag_instances} is devoted to countable tuple-independent PDBs with a bag semantics.
 Finally, in Section~\ref{s:beyond} we consider tuple-independence in the general setting of (potentially uncountable) PDBs.
 We conclude with a few remarks and open questions in Section~\ref{s:conclusion}.